cloudnativenow/heracles-docs/docs/2.0/workshop-installation-guide.md

    [^2]: Requires installation using `maint` role after hopping in with full access

-## Execute the [PA HLA] Historic Data Collection Job to catch up the HLA Overview Dashboard

-1. Login to your NOW Instance as an Administrator
-1. Set the Application Scope to `Health Log Analytics`
-1. Navigate to the **Performance Analytics > Data Collector > Jobs** and Execute the `[PA HLA] Historic Data Collection` by using right-click-mouse to `Execute Now`

 ## Fix Service Mapping Glitches

 1. Login to your NOW Instance as an Administrator